 Amendments to the Local Government Act 1999 in 2005, combined with an independent review initiated by the Local Government Association of SA into the long term financial sustainability of South Australian councils, clearly indicated that there was a need for councils to take a longer view into their financial planning and sustainability in working towards their goals.
-In 2014-15, Council intends to develop a Long-term Financial Plan, review its Strategic Plan, and prepare an Infrastructure and Asset Management Plan.
+In 2014-15, Council developed a Long-term Financial Plan and is currently developing an Infrastructure and Asset Management Plan.